CodeGeno/FakeERP/README.md

 # FakeERP

 FakeERP is a fictitious enterprise resource planning (ERP) system developed using React,Typescript, NodeJS and MySQL.
-It is designed to be used as a learning and experimentation project for developers who want to learn more about React, NodeJS and MySQL and how to develop an ERP system.
+It is designed to be used as a learning and experimentation project on how to use Typescript,NodeJS and MySQL together.

 ## Included Features